JDMCK/Rusty-Typist/README.md

 # Rusty Typist
-A CLI based typing speed test built entirely in Rust.
+Want to know how fast you type without leaving your terminal?
+This is a CLI based typing speed test built entirely in Rust.